dannyc5/YATL/README.md

   - **As a** user, **I need to** create a to-do **so that** I can keep track of my actions for the day.
   - **As a** user, **I need to** mark a to-do as finished **so that** I can quickly view what else needs to get done.

+**Check out the [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1063890) for this repo**

+If that doesn't work, here are a few user stories you can work on.
+We'll go through the first one together as an example.

+- As a user, I need to create a problem so that I can hide my real problems.
+  - Solution: Branch Iteration1
+- As a user, I need to delete problems so that I can pretend I forgot.
+  - Solution: Branch Iteration2
+- As a user, I need to edit a problem so that I can turn a situation into whatever makes the most sense to my erratic heart at the time.
+  - Solution: Branch Iteration3
+- As a user, I need to mark a problem as finished so that I can feel a fleeting sense of security before what's bound to happen later: more problems.
+- As a user, I need a button to generate problems so that I can close the work-on-problem/create-a-problem ratio.

 ## Cucumber Test (a type of Acceptance Test)
 - Compare: Feature test (w/o cucumber) and Acceptance test (w cucumber)
 - 3 A's